visualdiffer/visualdiffer.github.com/preferences/general.md

 # Preferred Viewer/Editor

-It is possible to open a file with an external application, the application can be chosen from the context menu.
+It is possible to open a file with an external application; the application can be chosen from the context menu.
-When user double clicks a file, the default system application (if any) will be launched.
+When the user double-clicks a file, the default system application (if any) will be launched.
-The default system application can be overridden (**only** inside VisualDiffer) specifying the predefined one on "Preferred Viewer/Editor"
+The default system application can be overridden (**only** inside VisualDiffer) by specifying the predefined one on "Preferred Viewer/Editor".

 **The default system application is not changed.**